Site icon Akron Income Tax Preparation

 Cell Phone

 Most small businesses rely on cell phones for their operations, but many business owners also use them for personal purposes.
 The IRS frowns on deducting 100% of your cell phone expenses as a small business tax deduction.
 Instead, the IRS may claim that the business use of the phone is 0% and ask you to prove otherwise.
-We recommend being reasonable and allocating a portion of cell phone charges to business use, usually between 50% to 80%.
+We recommend being reasonable and allocating a portion of cell phone charges to business use, usually between 50% and 80%.

 To ensure the deduction is valid, you should pay the charges personally and get reimbursed by the company for the business portion through an accountable plan.
 This way, the reimbursement becomes a tax deduction for the business.
 Additionally, it is important to note that internet access is required for the mobile app, which allows you to conveniently access TurboTax Online and manage your taxes anytime, anywhere.